Organic SEO | 1st Step to Successful SEO

 It’s not unusual for new website owners to use PPC (Pay Per Click) advertising to bolster their Organic SEO efforts in the early stages of a website.

 More information on Organic SEO can be found on Wikipedia.

-If you’d like to learn more about SEO and how Team 218 can help you with your organic SEO efforts, please visit our SEO Best Practices page.
+If you’d like to learn more about SEO and how Team 218 can help you with your organic SEO efforts, please visit our Search Engine Optimization page.